 You are invited to participate actively in developing your reasonable accommodation plan (RAP).
 As your road map to success, your RAP will contain:

-Each semester you must give your RAP to your instructors if you want to use it.
+Each semester you must request copies and give your RAP to your instructors if you want to use it.
 If you would like to make changes to your RAP, you must meet with the Coordinator of Disabilities Services.
 We recommend meeting prior to the start of the semester.

 Please refer to Policies and Procedures Manual for Services Available for Students with Disabilities for Faculty, Staff, and Students at NHTI for detailed information.
 You may also:

 Please also refer to information posted at www.nhti.edu/student-resources/where-can-i-get-help-my-studies/disabilities-services.